LEARN / CE CERTIFICATION

 A CE label or marking on a product is a declaration of compliance with the relevant or applicable health, safety, and environmental protection legislations for products sold within the European Economic Area (EEA).
 The CE marking is also found on products sold outside the EEA that are manufactured in - or created to be sold in - the EEA.

 Let's face it, safety isn't a sexy topic!
 When people throw numbers and letters around in regard to certification requirements, there's a tendency to let the mind wander to more exciting places.
 We get it.

 But even if it's not a sexy thing to talk about, we still need to have the discussion.
 More importantly, to let you know that we're working tirelessly to make sure we live up to the stringent requirements.

 AND PPE RELATED?

 Very much, actually.
-Motorcycle clothing (specifically jackets and pants/trousers, notwithstanding gloves, boots, and impact protectors) is grouped into what's called Personal Protective Equipment - aka PPE.
-And like your kitchenware or electronics, PPE is goverened by their own specific set of rules and regulations depending on how these products are used and how they are classified, and which group/subgroup they fall under.
+Motorcycle clothing (specifically jackets and pants/trousers, but also including gloves, boots, and impact protectors) is grouped into what's called Personal Protective Equipment - aka PPE.
+And like your kitchenware or electronics, PPE is governed by their own specific set of rules and regulations depending on how these products are used and how they are classified, and which group/subgroup they fall under.

-Harmonized standard means that it is recognized throughout the EU as a tool that's widely accepted for the certification of PPE motorcycle garments.
+Harmonized Standard means that it is recognized throughout the EU as a tool that's widely accepted for the certification of PPE motorcycle garments.
 We'll write more about this a little later on.
-That said, we'll disclaimer here and state that this is intended to be a general overview of an incredibly complex subject that is both politically and economically charged.
-The purpose is to help riders understand that even with an arguably imperfect system in place, the CE-certification label/marking does mean something.
-It means that the garments have been tested to meet at least the minimum safety requirements, so you actually know what it's intended use is.
+That said, we'll disclaimer here and state that this article is intended to be a general overview of an incredibly complex subject that is both politically and economically charged.
+The purpose is to help riders understand that even with an arguably imperfect system in place, the CE certification label/marking does mean something.
+It means that the garments have been tested to meet at least the minimum safety requirements, so you actually know what its intended use is.
 And that's Personal Protective Equipment in the form of motorcycle clothing.

 THE BIRTH OF THE